positive-js/mosaic/src/lib/vertical-navbar/README.md

 It also has two states: *expanded* and *collapsed*, with transition between them.
 In the collapsed state its width equals to exact 64px and isn't configurable out of the box for now.

-You can toggle the navbar externally by setting `expanded` property as well.
+You can toggle the navbar externally by calling `toggle` method as well.

 You're allowed to put inside `<mc-vertical-navbar>` any content you like, but `<mc-vertical-navbar-header>` and `<mc-vertical-navbar-item>` have their special appearance and behavior.